 Forty years ago, the average cost of a new home was $49,000.
 A gallon of gas was 65 cents.
-And in 1977—just out of high school—this Tiger began her job at Clemson University.
+And in 1977 — just out of high school — this Tiger began her job at Clemson University.
 She originally wanted to be a school teacher.
-Instead, she has taught her University Relations colleagues lessons of tenacity, patience and grace […]
+Instead, she has taught her University Relations colleagues lessons of […]

 As a high school student, this tiger dreamed of being a typing and shorthand teacher.
 Years later, those very typing skills secured a job a Clemson where she has worked for more than three decades.
 In 33 years, she's had many Clemson Moments.
 Her philosophy is that "we're not here just doing a job."
 She is proud to help make our campus and Clemson a better place.

 Graduating from high school is a big deal in Blackstock, SC.
 Graduating from college is an even bigger deal.
 This Tiger, a Blackstock native, achieved those distinctions and wants students to achieve the same success.